sutigit/pxweb-api-study/README.md

 ### Usage
 1. Initiate Endpoint instance and give it the URL to be inspected
+2. View the results of each state.
-2. Choose what to do with the results
+3. Choose what to do with the results

 ### Output